 In this article, we’ll help you answer these questions by weighing the pros and cons of a Mazda extended warranty and explaining the benefits of getting coverage independent of a dealership.

 If you decide a third-party provider may be a good fit for you, we’ve done extensive research on the best extended car warranty providers on the market today.
-You can start getting quotes from our top recommended companies using the panel below.
+You can start getting quotes from our top recommended companies using the panel above.

 What’s Covered Under the Mazda Extended Warranty?